 Need help getting your website up to speed with Core Web Vitals?

 I know the tips above can feel overwhelming & honestly, it took me a few hours to figure out my own website’s required adjustments even with my skill set!
-So, I have partnered with Interstellar Support to provide these services for all of you.
-You can book your support package for $500.
-Yes, it’s an investment.
-This update is an important one – and should have a positive impact on how you show up in search results in June.
-You can also reach out to me for hourly support!
+So, I have developed my new Website Health Scan package to bring yo up to date with Core Web Vitals and take care of all the other pesky things that need some love on the back end of your website (broken links, required updates, site speed, etc…) Yes, it’s an investment.
+This update is an important one – and should have a positive impact on how you show up in search results.

 Thanks for reading, y’all.